Biden: US would intervene with military to defend Taiwan

 Associated Press

-TOKYO (AP) — President Joe Biden said Monday that the U.S. would intervene militarily if China were to invade Taiwan, saying the burden to protect Taiwan is “even stronger’ after Russia’s invasion of Ukraine.
-It was one of the most forceful presidential statements in support of self-governing in decades.
+TOKYO (AP) — President Joe Biden said Monday the U.S. would intervene militarily if China were to invade Taiwan, declaring the commitment to protect the island is “even stronger” after Russia’s invasion of Ukraine.
+It was one of the most forceful presidential statements in support of Taiwan’s self-governing in decades.

 Biden, at a news conference in Tokyo, said “yes” when asked if he was willing to get involved militarily to defend Taiwan if China invaded.
 “That’s the commitment we made,” he added.

-The U.S. traditionally has avoided making such an explicit security guarantee to Taiwan, with which it no longer has a mutual defense treaty, instead maintaining a policy of “strategic ambiguity” about how far it would be willing to go if China invaded.
-The 1979 Taiwan Relations Act, which has governed U.S. relations with the island, does not require the U.S. to step in militarily to defend Taiwan if China invades, but makes it American policy to ensure Taiwan has the resources to defend itself and to prevent any unilateral change of status in Taiwan by Beijing.
+The U.S. traditionally has avoided making such an explicit security guarantee to Taiwan, with which it no longer has a mutual defense treaty, instead maintaining a policy of “strategic ambiguity” about how far it would be willing to go.
+The 1979 Taiwan Relations Act, which has governed U.S. relations with the island, does not require the U.S. to step in militarily if China invades, but makes it American policy to ensure Taiwan has the resources to defend itself and to prevent any unilateral change of status by Beijing.

+A White House official said Biden’s comments did not reflect a policy shift for the United States, a point echoed more firmly by Defense Secretary Lloyd Austin, asked by reporters if Biden’s answer indicated the U.S. would do more to help Taiwan than it has done to help Ukraine and whether the U.S. was making a commitment to send troops to help Taiwan in the event of an invasion.

+“As the president said our One China policy has not changed,” Austin said at the Pentagon.
+“He reiterated that policy and our commitment to peace and stability across the Taiwan Strait.
+He also highlighted our commitment under the Taiwan Relations Act to help provide Taiwan the means to defend itself.
+So, again, our policy is not changed.”

-Biden’s comments drew a sharp response from the mainland, which has claimed Taiwan to be a rogue province.
+But Biden’s words drew a sharp response from mainland China, which has claimed Taiwan to be a rogue province.

 Chinese Foreign Ministry spokesperson Wang Wenbin expressed “strong dissatisfaction and resolute opposition” to Biden’s comments.
 “China has no room for compromise or concessions on issues involving China’s core interests such as sovereignty and territorial integrity.”